vacoa/explore/README.md

 *Explore* is a **scientific workflow management tool** for MATLAB<sup>&reg;</sup> experiments.
 You can visualize the data provenance graph and when your code is changed, only the necessary functions are re-executed to provide an updated version of your data.
 This can save a lot of time, especially when experiments are constantly refined.

-## Summary

-*Explore* is a MATLAB<sup>&reg;</sup> class which implements automatic persistent memoization [1].
-You can easily declare an experiment as a *directed acyclic graph* (DAG) where the nodes are functions and the edges represent variables that are produced and consumed by functions.

-During the first execution of the graph, variables are persisted to the disk which implies a longer graph execution time (due to variable loading and saving).
-However, for future executions, if the node and all the sub-functions called within the node remain unchanged, the results will simply be retrieved.

-For data-intensive and compute-intensive tasks, one does not necessarily have access to computer clusters or does not necessarily have resources to integrate the experiments into a separated data pipeline tool.
-In this case, *Explore* is the right tool to persist automatically intermediate results to the disk.

 ![Example of an Explore graph plot](/fig/explore.png)

 ## Quick Start